xoxzo/blog.xoxzo.com/content/The Way We Work/cleaning-up-slack-en.md

 get back to the drawing board and redesign your flow and processes based on the experience you had.

-Of course, not all teams and work are created equal, so your milage will vary.
+Of course, not all teams and work are created equal, so your mileage will vary.
 The important part is that you need to understand _why_ you're using a particular tool in the first place.
-But hopefully after reading this post, you've gotten some ideas to start with.
+But hopefully after reading this post, you've got some ideas to start with.